esl/MongoosePush/guides/local_build.md

 * Elixir 1.5+ (http://elixir-lang.org/install.html)
 * Erlang/OTP 19.3+
-  > NOTE: Some Erlang/OTP 20.x releases / builds contain TLS bug that prevents connecting to APNS servers.
+  > NOTE: Some Erlang/OTP 20.x releases / builds contain a TLS bug that prevents connecting to APNS servers.
-  > When building with this Erlang version, please make sure that MongoosePushRuntimeTest test suite passes.
+  > When building with this Erlang version, please make sure that the MongoosePushRuntimeTest test suite passes.
   > It is however highly recommended to build MongoosePush with Erlang/OTP 21.x.
 * Rebar3 (just enter ```mix local.rebar```)